maddiodie/bd-advertising-service/DESIGN_DOCUMENT.md

 be clicked on.
 If the customer is unrecognized (i.e. not authenticated), a null customerId is a valid input.
 The response will contain the Advertisement, which has an id and renderable content (html/css).
 If the service is unable to generate an ad, the content will be an empty string.
 The id of the advertisement is unique to the impression.
-It can be used to report on whether or not this impression led to a customer action, like a click.
+It can be used to report on whether this impression led to a customer action, like a click.

 * GET advertisement/<marketplaceId>?customerId=<customerId>